DEVnitishOfficial/Cult-fit_Backend/README.md

 ## 🚀 Execute the Migration

-after writing migration also add below script in the migration
+after writing migration also add below script in the package.json it will help to run migrate, rollback easily without writing everytime sequelize-cli db:migrate on the terminal
 ```js
 "scripts": {
     "start": "ts-node src/server.ts",